 Get access to Axco’s online product with the latest market intelligence for the market of your choice

 View detailed analysis of local lines of business and sub-classes such as natural hazards, property, construction and machinery breakdown, motor, workers compensation & employers' liability and liability.
-The report lists the insurance companies operating in Ukraine, their market share and investigates how much premium is written through the sector’s different distribution channels.
+The report lists the insurance companies operating in the UAE, their market share and investigates how much premium is written through the sector’s different distribution channels.

 The Venezuelan market premium growth was exponential in local currency in recent years, but this was not reflected in hard currency growth owing to inflation followed by hyperinflation.
 By 2020 the market had largely been dollarised, even in classes such as motor and health where the SAA had been reluctant to acknowledge the need for such policies ....

 This is a brief extract of information; more updated information may be available in the latest published report.